The Best Waterfall Hikes Around Perth

 Location: Martin, 29 minutes from Perth’s CBD

 Although Bells Rapids is a beautiful spot in itself, known less is its magnificent little brother a few hundred meters away.
-If you park at Bells Lookout, look at the rapids and walk at a 45 degree angle, you’ll come across this hidden waterfall with beautiful views over the city and an informal firepit which can be used outside of the fire ban season.
-After heavy rainfall, this forgotten 25m waterfall can be heard before it’s seen.
+If you park at Bells Lookout, look at the rapids and walk at a 45 degree angle, you’ll come across this hidden waterfall with beautiful views over the city.
+After heavy rainfall, the forgotten 25m Bells Rapids Falls can be heard before it’s seen.
 It is truly a beautiful sight, but getting there without a strictly defined path (at least not until the very end) can be quite daunting, so only go if you are feeling up to it.
+Don’t forget to get a cheeky pic while sitting on the swing!

 Distance: About 1km